-An Independent Educational Evaluation (IEE) is an evaluation conducted by a qualified examiner who is not employed by the Charter Local Education Agency (LEA) or public agency responsible for the education of a child with a disability (Title 34 of the Code of Federal Regulations § 300.502).
-Since a child's educational program and placement are determined by the results of assessments, a parent who disagrees with a Charter LEA's evaluation has the right to obtain an IEE at public expense to identify the child's disabilities and resulting educational needs.
-A parent is entitled to only one IEE at public expense each time the Charter LEA conducts an evaluation with which the parent disagrees (Title 34 of the Code of Federal Regulations § 300.502).
+An Independent Educational Evaluation (IEE) is an evaluation conducted by a qualified examiner who is not employed by the Local Education Agency (LEA) or public agency responsible for the education of the child (Title 34 of the Code of Federal Regulations § 300.502).
+Since a child's educational program and placement are determined by the results of assessments, a parent who disagrees with an LEA's evaluation has the right to obtain an IEE at public expense to identify the child's disabilities and resulting educational needs.
+A parent is entitled to only one IEE at public